-The SMART Program is currently \$1,143 million and is supported with funding from the \$800 million General Obligation Bond (GOB) and \$343 million in other capital outlay funding.
+The SMART Program is currently more than \$1.1 billion and is supported with funding from the \$800 million General Obligation Bond (GOB) and other capital outlay funding.
 The SMART Program is mostly unchanged from the DEFP FY19.
 At the April 9, 2019 School Board Operational Meeting, the Board approved an agenda item that officially aligns SMART Program funding with the re-baselined construction project schedules.
 This allows more efficient use of the District's resources that are identified for the SMART Program and aligns the plan for issuing the remaining GOB funds to be consistent with the re-baselined project schedules.